potatoqualitee/finetuna/README.md

     Dependencies will be installed automatically.

 3. **Get and set your OpenAI API Key**:
-   Get/Create your OpenAI API key from [ https://platform.openai.com/account/api-keys]( https://platform.openai.com/account/api-keys) and then set as *plain text* with `$env:OpenAIKey`:
+   Get/Create your OpenAI API key from [ https://platform.openai.com/account/api-keys]( https://platform.openai.com/account/api-keys) and then set as *plain text* with `$env:OPENAI_API_KEY`:
     ```powershell
-    $env:OpenAIKey = "sk-fake-T3BlbFJi7vpHiKhyYKy8aUT3Blbk"
+    $env:OPENAI_API_KEY = "sk-fake-T3BlbFJi7vpHiKhyYKy8aUT3Blbk"
     ```
-   You may also want to put it in your $profile.
+   You may also want to put it in your $profile. `$env:OpenAIKey` also works to provide compatibility with other PowerShell modules.

 ## Quick Start